russellgordon/ics3u-s1-2024-25/content/source-ics3u/shared/Concepts/Optionals.md

 You have already built – or will build soon – applications that accept user input in these ways:

 1. As an `Int` via the Stepper structure
-2. As a  `Double` Separation of Concerns|via the Slider structure
+2. As a  `Double` via the Slider structure

 Steppers and sliders prevent the user from providing invalid input.